 The Brexit Effect: 8 Ways Tech Will Feel The Pain

-Brexit – the vote by the United Kingdom to exit the European Union – will have far-reaching impact on the enterprise tech business not only in Europe and the UK, but for US and Asian companies doing business in the region.
+Brexit -- the vote by the UK to exit the European Union -- will have far-reaching impact on the enterprise tech business, not only in Europe and the UK, but also in the US and Asia for companies doing business in the region.

 Toyota Aims For AI Car Features By 2021

 Toyota is the latest automaker to announce a timeline for including self-driving features in its vehicles.
 Within the next five years, the company expects to add driver assistance systems into its vehicles to perform safety-related maneuvers designed to avoid collisions.

 Bluetooth 5: Five Things For IT To Know

 Bluetooth 5 promises improvements in speed, range, and application over the current version.
 Here are five things you need to know about what has been announced, and what it can mean for your enterprise.

 IDC: Wearable Device Shipments Will Top 213 Million By 2020

 The current crop of wearables, such as smartwatches and fitness bands, is expected to power the market into the near future, but eyewear is where the profits lie.
 By the end of the year, wearable shipments will top 101 million.
 They will grow to 213 million by 2020.